Fried Modak Recipe

 Dry fruits modak

-1. Add 1 cup flour and 2 tablespoons hot ghee to a bowl.
-Mix the ghee well with the flour.
+1. Mix together1 cup flour and a generous pinch of salt in a mixing bowl.
+Pour 2 tablespoons hot ghee and mix well with a spoon first.
 Rub it in between your palms for 2 to 4 minutes to incorporate the oil well.
 If you want flaky fried modak, then use all-purpose flour.
 I have used organic whole wheat pastry flour but they can be made with atta or maida or a mix of both.
 Using only wheat flour will yield slightly hard crust.

-2. Add water as needed and a pinch of salt.
-Mix to make a stiff or tight dough.
-The dough should not be sticky or soggy else it will absorb lot of oil while frying.
+2. Pour warm water little by little to form a stiff or tight dough.
+The dough should not be sticky else it will absorb lot of oil while frying.

 3. Cover and set this aside for 10 minutes.
 Do not knead the dough a lot.